What is a WordPress Plugin?

 In computer software terminology, a plug-in is a software component that adds specific functionality to an existing computer application.
 When a program supports plug-ins, it enables customization.
 Plug-in acts like an add-on or extension that is installed on a program to extend its capabilities.
 For example, if you want to watch a video on a website, you need a plugin to play it because your browser doesn’t have the tools it needs.

-WordPress plugins rage from a small “adding an image to the sidebar” to “creating an e-commerce store”.
+WordPress plugins range from a small adding image to the sidebar to creating an e-commerce store.

-In nutshell, a WordPress plugin is a PHP based script containing a set of functions that can be added to an already developed WordPress website/blog.
+In a nutshell, a WordPress plugin is a PHP-based script containing a set of functions that can be added to an already-developed WordPress website/blog.
 This can either extend the existing functionality or add new features to running a WordPress website.

 All the WordPress plugins are written in PHP programming language and integrated seamlessly into a WordPress website.

-WordPress provides a rich set of plugins from different third-party vendors for all categories, like SEO plugin, WordPress Plugin to Protect website from spam comments, etc.
+WordPress provides a rich set of plugins from different third-party vendors for all categories, like SEO plugins, WordPress Plugin to Protect websites from spam comments, etc.

 Main Applications of WordPress Plugin: